greenden007/Minnehack2025/README.md

 ## Project Features/Goals
 - Users can generate and join volunteer events
 - Gamified leaderboard system for local communities (e.g., MSP downtown, Edina)
-- Set up as a 401(c)3 business to accept donations and reimburse top volunteers
 - Disaster response features:
   - Information on road closures and traffic build-up
   - Location of resources (freshwater/food shipments to local businesses)